wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Using_Ability_Scores/Ability_Checks.md

 **Critical Success (natural 20).**
 You perform the task in the best possible way.
 The Conductor decides what that means, which may include an extra benefit or flourish.
-For example, a critical success on Persuasion might earn genuine trust rather than simple agreement.
+For example, a critical success on a _Charisma (Persuasion)_ check might earn genuine trust rather than simple agreement.

 **Critical Failure (natural 1).** You automatically fail, usually in a way that adds tension or fun to the story, for example, a critical failure on History might recall a false but convincing detail.